Decodo/Reddit-scraper/README.md

 1. **Enter a topic**.
 Provide a prompt or research question such as "What do developers think about AI coding tools?".

+2. **Adjust analysis options**.
+Optionally specify subreddits, choose a time range, and control how many Reddit posts should be analyzed.

-2. **Review the scraping plan**.
+3. **Review the scraping plan**.
 The LLM suggests relevant subreddits and search queries before scraping begins.
-You can review and edit the plan before running it.
+You can review and edit the generated plan before running it.

-3. **Generate an intelligence report**.
-Reddit posts and comments are scraped through the Decodo Web Scraping API, then analyzed by the LLM to produce a structured report with summaries, themes, sentiment analysis, and notable insights.
+4. **Generate an intelligence report**.
+Reddit posts and comments are scraped through the Decodo Web Scraping API, then analyzed by the LLM to produce a structured report with summaries, themes, sentiment analysis, notable quotes, and top discussions.

-4. **Export the results**.
+5. **Export the results**.
 Download the generated report as Markdown or JSON for further analysis, reporting, or sharing.

 ## Example output